Climbing for Deaf Children

 Director and Fundraiser for Destiny of a Child, Annie Martin, masterminded a charity climb of Mount Kilimanjaro - one of the world's highest freestanding mountains at 5,896 meters - in February this year.
-Annie was very ably assisted by a dedicated organizing committee of volunteers in the UK as well as supporters worldwide and on the ground in Tanzania.
+Annie was very ably assisted by a dedicated organizing committee of volunteers in the U.K., as well as supporters worldwide and on the ground in Tanzania.

 "We had outstanding support from family and friends who found some ingenious ways of fundraising to cover the cost of the trip as well as raising sponsorship money"

-"Some days we climbed over 1,000 meters and so the physical effort was considerable.
-By day four, we had already lost five climbers to stomach bugs and altitude sickness, including one helicopter evacuation and two assisted descents with oxygen.
+"Some days we climbed over 1,000 meters, and so the physical effort was considerable.
+By day four, we had already lost five climbers to stomach bugs and altitude sickness, including one helicopter evacuation and two assisted descents with oxygen."

 "The final ascent involved leaving the tents at midnight in temperatures of minus 15C and climbing very slowly 1,200 meters through the night to the summit.
 The camaraderie was exceptional and everyone encouraged each other on.
 The sunrise over the plains at 6.30am was huge, beautiful and very welcome.
-We finally reached the famous sign at Uhuru peak after circling the crater at about 8.00am with relief and quite a few tears.
+We finally reached the famous sign at Uhuru peak after circling the crater at about 8.00am with relief and quite a few tears."

-"Although it was at times very tough, the experience was also very rewarding both in terms of the success of the fundraising and in a personal and social sense."
+"Although it was at times very tough, the experience was also very rewarding, both in terms of the success of the fundraising and in a personal and social sense."

-Overall the climb raised close to £200,000 and Destiny of a Child were also able to help one of the local AIDs charities, ACE Africa as well as helping profoundly deaf children in need of a cochlear implant in the UK through the Ear Foundation and through Generation Cochlee which assists parents of implanted children in France.
+Overall the climb raised close to £200,000 and Destiny of a Child were also able to help one of the local AID's charities, ACE Africa as well as helping profoundly deaf children in need of a cochlear implant in the UK through the Ear Foundation and through Generation Cochlee which assists parents of implanted children in France.

-This exceptional donation to the Ear Foundation will allow the organization to fund setting up a web based education training service for parents and medical professionals over the next two years, Chief Executive Sue Archbold explains:
+This exceptional donation to the Ear Foundation will allow the organization to fund setting up a web-based education training service for parents and medical professionals over the next two years, Chief Executive Sue Archbold explains:

-"The advent of the Internet means we now have a new global reach through our website which receives around 2,500 hits a day from people around the world - interestingly, visitors from China and Russia are the most common after the UK.
+"The advent of the Internet means we now have a new global reach through our website, which receives around 2,500 hits a day from people around the world - interestingly, visitors from China and Russia are the most common after the UK."